comunica/Article-SSWS2020-AMF/content/evaluation.md

 <img src="img/experiments/delay/plot_bgp_c.svg" alt="Effect of bandwidth on BGP AMF (C)" class="plot_c">
 </center>
 <figcaption markdown="block">
-When the BGP-based AMF algorithm is used, query evaluation times decrease with increased bandwidth.
+When the BGP-based AMF algorithm is used, query evaluation times decrease with increased bandwidth, even for more than 2048kbps, showing that this algorithm can make better use of higher bandwidths.
 </figcaption>
 </figure>

-#### Network Bandwidth
-{:.display-block}

 [](#plot_delay_none), [](#plot_delay_triple) and [](#plot_delay_bgp) show the effects of different bandwidths on query evaluation times over different algorithms.